NHT020305/tp/docs/UserGuide.md

 * `or`: At least one value must match.
 * `nand`: Not all the values must match.
 * `nor`: None of the values must match.

+**Pro-tip**: Please refer to the table of constraints for a more concrete definition of the flags being used in `filter`.

 If an operator is not provided, it defaults to `and`.
 If an unrecognized operator is provided, it will be treated as a value.
 If multiple valid operators are provided, the first one will be applied and the rest will be treated as values.